EGoms/4474-Project/README.md

 git push (push the changes to whatever branch you are on)

-git push -u origin <branchname> (first time pushing changes to a new branch do this to set up remote tracking)
+git push -u origin branchname (first time pushing changes to a new branch do this to set up remote tracking)

+git branch -d branchname (deletes branchname locally)

+git push --delete origin branchname (deletes branch on remote)